 Used in shaving mirrors

-Concave mirrors are most commonly used in shaving because of its reflective and curved surface.
+Concave mirrors are most commonly used in shaving because of their reflective and curved surface.
 During shaving, the concave mirror forms an enlarged and erect image of the face when the mirror is held closer to the face.

 Concave mirror uses in the ophthalmoscope

+Concave mirrors are used in optical instruments such as Ophthalmoscope.
 Ophthalmoscope consists of a concave mirror with a hole in the center.
 The doctor focuses through the small hole from behind the concave mirror while a light beam is directed into the pupil of the patient’s eye.
 This makes the retina visible and makes it easy for doctors to check.

 Uses of concave mirror in astronomical telescopes